dansmyers/IntroToCS/Labs/12-Modern_Landing_Page.md

 - Update the page title, flavor text, and descriptions for the icons and portfolio cards.
 - Upload new images fitting your page theme to the `img` folder and change the code to link to those images instead of the default ones.
+- If you want to be ambitious, you can look at adding another section to the page.
+Do some research on the [Carousel](https://getbootstrap.com/docs/4.0/components/carousel/) component, which can let you cycle through a series of image or slides.

 You can choose the topic of your page.
+Have fun!